Faircad/aalisov_portfolio/README.md

 - Study Data Science 🤖
 - English - B1 🇬🇧
 - Humor is better than Jim Carrey😝
-- Let's talk about ChatGPT ?:)
+- Let's talk about ChatGPT and SpaceX ?:)

 # 🖥️ MY PROJECTS 🔧